epfl-ada/ada-2020-project-milestone-p3-p3_indita/README.md

 ### Questions for TAs (optional)

 Is this too much for the given deadline?
-Should we try to focus on a subset of 		research questions?
+Should we try to focus on a subset of the research questions?